 Tracy says the decision by Ashley and Colton to expand into Milking Shorthorns was theirs: “It’s their project and their money, and they invest it.
 We trailer the cattle, pay the entry fees and help with the feed.
 But when it comes time to do the work, it’s their work.”

-Fudge is in her third lactation, with previous lactations well over 25,000 pounds.
-She had her third calf, Frannie, in June, and Ashley relied on Udder Comfort to get that silky, milky udder ready for the fair in August and World Dairy Expo in October.
+Fudge was in her third lactation at the 2018 World Dairy Expo, with previous lactations well over 25,000 pounds.
+She had her third calf, Frannie, that year in June, and Ashley relied on Udder Comfort to get that silky, milky udder ready for the fair in August and World Dairy Expo in October.

 The Brandel, Strauss, Krull and Brandenburg families have been using Udder Comfort a long time — not only at the shows, but also at home in preparing fresh udders for lactation.

-Ashley and Colton’s younger siblings Katie, 10, and Justin, 9, are getting involved in junior activities too, and ahead of the four Brandel children are their Strauss and Krull cousins, and their friends and mentors in the Brandenburg, Hildebrandt and Emery families.
+Ashley and Colton’s younger siblings Katie and Justine are involved in junior activities too, and ahead of the four Brandel children are their Strauss and Krull cousins, and their friends and mentors in the Brandenburg, Hildebrandt and Emery families.

 When they are all together, there’s a lot of excitement.
 Some enjoy the showing, others enjoy the clipping and preparing of cattle for show, and the results speak for themselves as they do well at the county and state fairs while caring for a large string of cattle.
 Some have also branched into showing market livestock and doing equine events.